 Participants were also asked to fill glasses with what would be a normal serving of beer, wine or vodka and told to gauge how many units each drink contained.
 Two out of three participants underestimated the amount and thus consumed unsafe amounts of alcohol.

 In Britain, consumption exceeding three to four daily units for a male and two to three daily units for a female are considered excess drinking.
 Young people were surprised to learn that two small glasses of 12 percent wine equal three units and one pint of dark beer (five percent) equals three units.

 In other words, young adults lack both proper information and adequate skill in judging whether the amount of alcohol they are consuming is safe.
 Most teens seem to think they are drinking safely when, in fact, they are not.
-This lack of judgment could lead to addiction as well as long-term health issues.
+This lack of judgment could lead to problematic alcohol addiction as well as long-term health issues.